Aata Hudugata

 Aata Hudugata is a 1995 Indian Kannada-language romantic thriller film written and directed by B. Ramamurthy.
 The film stars Raghavendra Rajkumar and Prema in the lead roles along with Swathi, Gangadhar, Shivaranjan, Aravind and Shivakumar in supporting roles.
 The music is composed by Sadhu Kokila.
 The film draws its plot as an inspiration from the Hindi film, Khiladi (1992).

 Plot summary

 The plot revolves around Prema and Raj's efforts to unite their friends Anu and Vicky, who are facing opposition from their families.
-However, their involvement becomes complicated when Anuradha is mysteriously murdered.
+Things become complicated when Anuradha is mysteriously murdered.

 Production

 Aata Hudugata was actress Prema's second film to release in the same year after Savyasachi co-starring Shiva Rajkumar.
 Even though both the films were commercially unsuccessful, Prema's performance was noticed and she was signed on for her third film of the year 1995, Om which was a blockbuster success.
 Actor Gangadhar made his last screen appearance in this film before he died due to diabetes in 2003.
 This film marked the first notable role of Mohan Juneja.